-A reactivated infection usually causes symptoms.
-The initial infection often causes no symptoms.
-A reactivated infection usually affects the brain, but it may affect the eye or spread throughout the body (disseminate).
+A reactivated infection is most likely to occur in the brain, but it may affect the eye or spread throughout the body (disseminate).

 In people with a weakened immune system, toxoplasmosis is very serious and may be fatal if untreated.